-Members Peter M. Lynch (Chair)

-Paul Herbert

-Jeane L. Hull
+Members Jeane Hull (Chair)

+Tom Milroy

+Gillian Platt

 Lawrence Sauder

-L. Scott Thomson

-Meetings in 2015 4 regularly scheduled meetings.
+Meetings in 2017 4 regularly scheduled meetings.
 All meetings included in-camera sessions without

-- management present.
+management present.

-Independence 5 members, 100% independent.
+Independence 4 members, 100% independent.

-The E&S Committee is mandated to monitor the Company's ongoing commitment to its principles, values and policies regarding environment and safety matters.
-The E&S Committee ensures that management develops, implements and maintains an environmental management system and health and safety policy.
-The E&S Committee ensures that the Board is informed of any material non-compliance with these polices and any material impending or existing environment or health and safety events, charges or convictions.
-The E&S Committee also reviews the Company's disclosure of environmental issues and policies.
+The Environment & Safety Committee is mandated to monitor the Company's ongoing commitment to its principles, values and policies regarding environment and safety matters.
+The Committee ensures that management develops, implements and maintains an effective environmental management system and health and safety policy.
+The Committee ensures that the Board is informed of any material non-compliance with these polices and any material impending or existing environment or health and safety events, charges or convictions.
+The Committee also reviews the Company's disclosure of environmental issues and policies.